 Before purchasing a ticket on the Brightline app or website, you’ll need to first choose between two classes of service: “Smart” and “Premium.”
 Both promise comfy seats, free Wi-Fi, and the greater Brightline train experience.
-However, Premium means seating in Coach 1 (versus 2, 3, 4 or 5), where complimentary snacks and beverages (including alcoholic) are provided along with slightly roomier seats.
-It also grants access to the predeparture lounges at train stations, where bites and tipples are also available.
+However, Premium means seating in Coach 1 (versus 2, 3, 4 or 5), where complimentary snacks and beverages (including alcoholic drinks) are provided along with slightly roomier seats.
+It also grants access to the pre-departure lounges at train stations, where bites and tipples are also available.
 (Note: All six stations have Premium lounges.)

-Tickets in Smart begin at $10 for the journey between Miami and Aventura ($27 in Premium).
+Currently, tickets in Smart begin at $6.50 for the journey between Miami and Aventura ($27 in Premium).
 Between Miami and Fort Lauderdale, fares start at $10 in Smart and $27 in Premium.
-For Miami to West Palm Beach, fares start at $15 in Smart and $37 in Premium.
-Put in perspective, a rideshare typically costs $25–$60 from Miami or Fort Lauderdale to Aventura, $45–$75 from Miami to Fort Lauderdale and over $100 between Miami and West Palm Beach.
+For Miami to West Palm Beach, fares commence at $15 in Smart and $37 in Premium.
+Put in perspective, a rideshare typically costs $25–$60 from Miami or Fort Lauderdale to Aventura, $45–$75 from Miami to Fort Lauderdale, and over $75–$100 between Miami and West Palm Beach.

 In general with Brightline, purchasing several days in advance is the best way to get the lowest standard fare.
-In addition, Brightline runs plenty of promos at any given time, most of which can be found on its website.
+In addition, Brightline runs plenty of promos at any given time, most of which you can find on its website.
 The best offers are typically for larger groups or frequent riders.
-For example, this South Florida–based writer is currently enjoying an unlimited monthly pass for $199 to commute between Fort Lauderdale and Miami.
+For example, this South Florida–based writer is currently enjoying an unlimited monthly pass for $229 to commute between Fort Lauderdale and Miami.

 The Brightline experience

-The three Brightline stations currently in operation bear similar modern aesthetics, underscored by wide reception halls, cantilevered spaces above the tracks, geometric furnishings, and floor-to-ceiling windows.
-They’re solar-powered and rife with ecofriendly design elements like the highest tech Dyson hand dryers in the restrooms and water refill stations.
+The six Brightline stations bear similar futuristic aesthetics, underscored by wide reception halls and geometric furnishings.
+The south Florida stations are solar powered while all are rife with eco-friendly design elements like the highest tech Dyson hand dryers in the restrooms and water refill stations.

 Riders are encouraged to arrive 15 minutes before scheduled departure, but boarding doesn’t close until 5 minutes prior for those who are not checking bags.
 (Note: At less than 5 minutes, tickets no longer work to pass through the boarding gates.)
 There are check-in counters upon entering for those who need to drop large suitcases, but those with carry-ons or personal items will skip this area and go directly upstairs to security screening.
 It typically takes a minute to self-scan your ticket from the app and get your smaller carry-on bags screened.

-Once through, the predeparture area consists of stylish seating areas and work pods aplenty, with no shortage of plugs or USB chargers.
-There’s a sit-down bar in every train station, which serves breakfast, lunch, and dinner (and some pretty awesome cocktails) plus a grab-and-go market that’s fully autonomous (think: a minibar that automatically charges when you touch things but on a much larger scale).
-There’s also a predeparture lounge for those who splurge on Premium class.
+Once through, the pre-departure area consists of stylish seating areas and work pods aplenty, with no shortage of plugs or USB chargers.
+There are sit-down bars in Miami, Fort Lauderdale, West Palm Beach, and Orlando, which serve hot food and artisanal cocktails.
+All six stations feature a grab-and-go market called MRKT PLACE that’s fully autonomous (think: a minibar that automatically charges when you touch things but on a much larger scale).
+There’s also a pre-departure lounge in every station for those who splurge on Premium class.
 In Orlando, look forward to a BrightKids children’s play area, accessible to all.

 During the journey in Smart class, attendants stroll through the aisles with food and beverage for purchase.
-In Premium, riders receive one snack and two drinks of their choice from the roving cart.
+In Premium on south Florida routes, riders receive one snack and two drinks of their choice from the roving cart.
 (Limits for Orlando have not yet been set.)
 When the cart does pass by, don’t be surprised if an attendant chats with you.
-Much like all the people working for Brightline that I’ve met, the on-board attendants are affable and customer-service oriented.
-This extends to the security screeners, baggage handlers, bar staff—you name it.
+In my experience, the on-board attendants are affable and customer-service oriented.
+This high service standard extends to the security screeners, baggage handlers, and bar staff, too.
 Such an elevated hospitality-driven experience is refreshing, especially when service levels at hotels, restaurants, and on airlines seem to be hitting all-time lows.
 On the other hand, if something goes wrong, and you need to contact customer service by phone, don’t expect the same caliber of excellence.
 In my experience of dealing with certain service issues, I’ve been asked to email in after calling, call in after emailing—and have often failed to reach resolutions.

 The future of Brightline

-For now, Brightline is actively transforming the way people live and vacation across south Florida.
-The high-speed, state-of-the-art trains are changing the face of local and regional travel.
+For now, Brightline is actively transforming the way people live and vacation across Florida.
+The high-speed, state-of-the-art trains are continuously changing the face of local and regional travel.